|Tara Isabella Burton||

 Her work on religion, culture, and place can be found at National Geographic, National Geographic Traveler, The Wall Street Journal, Al Jazeera America, The Economist's 1843, Smithsonian, Hazlitt, Aeon, The BBC, The Atlantic, The American Interest, The Village Voice, Salon, The Guardian, The New Statesman, and more.
 Her fiction has appeared at Tor.com, PANK, Shimmer, and other places.

-She is the winner of The Spectator's 2012 Shiva Naipaul Memorial Prize for travel writing and a 2016 Lowell Thomas Award .
-She has recently completed her first novel.
+She is the winner of The Spectator's 2012 Shiva Naipaul Memorial Prize for travel writing and a 2016 Lowell Thomas Award.
+Her first novel, Social Creature, is forthcoming from Doubleday in Summer 2018.

 Tara is also a Clarendon Scholar at Trinity College, Oxford, working on a doctorate in theology and fin de siècle French literature.